Michelle Paget, LCSW, RYT

 Michelle loves to take an individualized approach to therapy based on the needs of her clients.
 She sees herself as a guide along a journey where her clients are experts in creating the lives they most want to live.

 Michelle is originally from Kansas City but spent fourteen-years in New York City prior to moving to Denver in 2018.
-She loves spending time with her husband, two children and boston terrier playing outside at city parks and going out for tasty baked goods.
+She loves spending time with her husband, two children and Boston terrier playing outside at city parks and going out for tasty baked goods.
 She also enjoys exercising through Peloton, hiking around the world and feels most connected to herself through yoga and live music.
-Michelle is extremely grateful for the opportunity to work alongside other talented therapists at Soul Song Counseling.

 Lauren is currently a second-year graduate student in the Couples and Family Therapy (CFT) Program at the University of Colorado Denver working toward a career as a Licensed Marriage and Family Therapist (LMFT).